amarnus/todo/README.md

 `mongod` installed locally, then start the daemon:

     mongod --fork

+The app uses a local `Redis` server to cache user *todos*.
+So, ensure that you have `redis-server` installed locally, then start the daemon:

+    redis-server &

 Client dependencies are described in a `bower.json` file at `public/static/`.
 Navigate to that directory and do:

     bower install

-This will download all the required libraries.
+This will download all the required Javascript libraries.

 Now, navigate to `http://localhost:3000` on your browser and you should see the app running for you.